Blahah/AMI-diagrams-demo-paper/paper.md

  1. **Chemical structures** are lines and characters, with occasional circles; we often approach 100% recall/precision for vector or good pixel diagrams.
 We have successfully converted thousands of molecules, with annotations, and also chemical reactions into Chemical Markup Language (e.g. figure 1a).
  2. **Phylogenetic trees** are often tractable, consisting of a single connected trees with labels close to the tip.
 We can process both rooted (orthogonal and circular, e.g. figure 1b) and unrooted trees.
 For simple diagrams precision is often 100%.
  3. **X-y plots**.
-These are often very tractable (e.g. figure 1c) - again with high precision; they contain:
-  *  X- and/or Y- axes each consisting of lines with tick marks, scales, quantities and units
-  *  symbols or points, perhaps with error bars and legends for each type
+These are often very tractable (e.g. figure 1c) - again with high precision; they contain: X- and/or Y- axes each consisting of lines with tick marks, scales, quantities and units; symbols or points, perhaps with error bars and legends for each type; and an overall title.
-  *  an overall title

 ![**A.)** A photograph of a chemical molecule on a poster taken with a mobile phone camera, showing varying backgrounds, line broadening and skewing.
 In spite of this it is automatically and accurately converted to a semantic molecule with formula C18 H18 N3 O in under a second. **B.)** This circular tree is separated from its characters and correctly converted to the semantic Newick representation (image from DOI: 10.1371/journal.pone.0036933, figure 1). **C.)** This X-Y plot is correctly decomposed into X and Y coordinates of data points and size of the corresponding error bars (image from DOI: 10.1371/journal.pone.0095565, figure 2).
 It is possible to create a CSV file directly from this.](./figures/ami-diagram_figure1/ami-diagram_figure1.png)

 ## **Current status**

-AMI is open source (under the Apache 2 license) and written in pure Java.
+AMI is open source under the Apache 2 license at https://bitbucket.org/petermr and written in pure Java.
 It can be deployed as a command-line option including recursion over directories and ingestion of web streams.
 It ingests PDF, SVG, XML, HTML and image formats and usually takes < 1 second per image (some documents include tens of such).
 It has a plugin architecture using the Visitor pattern so that domain experts can create their own image analysers without having to also write the more basic tools described here.
 We are actively seeking collaborators.

 ## **Acknowledgements**

 PM-R thanks The Shuttleworth Foundation for a Fellowship and Grant and RM thanks BBSRC for support for the PLUTo project

+## **References**